azadbolour/boardgame/dict/README.md

 of the dictionary is called `<locale-code>-masked-words.txt`.
 See the script `preprocess-masked-words.sh` in each server project.

 Ideally, the dictionary would be preprocessed on each deployment.
 But preprocessing takes too long and would hamper quick turaround in the development process.
 Therefore, we keep the zipped version of the default masked words file in git and unzip it in deployment.
 The default masked words file itself is too large for github.

-What this means that whenever the dictionary is modified, the default masked words file must be recomputed and its zipped version added to git.
+What this means is that whenever the dictionary is modified, the default masked words file must be recomputed and its zipped version added to git.
 This has not been automated as yet as part of the build process.
 TBD.